opensearch-project/documentation-website/docs/opensearch/reindex-data.md

 ---
 layout: default
-title: Reindex Data
+title: Reindex data
 parent: OpenSearch
 nav_order: 6
 ---

 # Reindex data

-After creating an index, if you need to make an extensive change such as adding a new field to every document or combining multiple indices to form a new one, rather than deleting your index, making the change offline, and then indexing your data all over again, you can use the `reindex` operation.
+After creating an index, you might need to make an extensive change such as adding a new field to every document or combining multiple indices to form a new one.
+Rather than deleting your index, making the change offline, and then indexing your data all over again, you can use the `reindex` operation.

 With the `reindex` operation, you can copy all or a subset of documents that you select through a query to another index.
 Reindex is a `POST` operation.
 In its most basic form, you specify a source index and a destination index.